datacamp-content-public/courses-introduction-to-keras-in-python-miguel-esteban/slides/chapter_1_4aa97343ec6ed6da2044ce7c1bf8ab70.md

 `@script`
-You're now ready to learn about binary classification, which it's the same as saying a two-class classification.
+You're now ready to learn about binary classification, which it's the same as saying two-class classification.
 So let's dive in.

 ---